-E10 Provide a simple black box theatre in one of three potential locations: a repurposed vacated main library, a component of the Alder Recreation Centre development, or as part of the Tony Rose Sports Centre redevelopment. \$15,000 \$100,000 \$115,000 E11 Prepare a feasibility study and business plan for a dedicated arts and culture facility.
-The scope of the study should be based on a determination of the potential to collaborate with other municipalities in its provision. \$60,000 \$60,000

-E12 As appropriate, the Town's Culture Plan Task Force should work with Dufferin Arts Council in planning/developing a cultural centre.
+Project Description Planning Capital Total R15 Implement a Town-provided and operated edible garden pilot project and/or additional community garden plots on the southern portion of the Tony Rose site along McCarthy Street. \$20,000 \$150,000 \$170,000 Total Edible Gardens/ Fruit Trees \$35,000 \$250,000 \$285,000 17 Cultural Facilities E9 Provide a simple black box theatre in one of two potential locations: a component of the Alder Recreation Centre development, or as part of the Tony Rose Sports Centre redevelopment. \$15,000 \$100,000 \$115,000 E10 Prepare a feasibility study and business plan for a dedicated arts and culture facility.
+The scope of the study should be based on a determination of the potential to collaborate with other municipalities in its provision. \$60,000 \$60,000 E11 As appropriate, the Town's Culture Plan T in planning/developing a cultural centre. d work with Duffe rin Arts Council